mora-lab/installing/docker/tutorial_v1.0.md

 docker version	# (Here, 20.10.6)
 ```

-> "Docker is installed but not started.
+> Note: "Docker is installed but not started.
 The docker group is created, but no users are added to the group."

 ## - Start Docker: